 Interstate Compact on the Placement of Children

-ICPC is a uniform law enacted by all states, the District of Columbia and the U.S. Virgin Islands.
-The Compact establishes orderly procedures for the interstate placement of children and fixes responsibilities for those involved in placing the child.
+The Interstate Compact on the Placement of Children (ICPC) is a uniform law enacted by all states, the District of Columbia and the U.S. Virgin Islands.
+The compact establishes orderly procedures for the interstate placement of children and fixes responsibilities for those involved in placing the child.
 The compact applies to four types of situations in which children may be sent to another state:

 - Placement preliminary to adoption;